pnkskff/Headtop/README.md

 II.
 NOTES:

-  1. Built with CSS/EJS/JS, and CRUD Methods - M.V.C.
+  1. Built with CSS/EJS/JS.

+  2. M.V.C.
 Paradigm is not used for this App yet.

 III.
 OPTIMIZATION: